 Now that the pest has extended its range, Queensland fruit fly (QFF) can be found in Queensland, New South Wales, the Northern Territory, and Victoria.
 The states of Western Australia, South Australia and Tasmania are free of the pest, but the exotic Mediterranean fruit fly (medfly) is present in Western Australia.
 QFF outbreaks mainly occur from November to May, but some pest activity may continue during the cooler months.

 What makes this pest particularly destructive is that it attacks almost every fruit and fruiting vegetable, causing the fruit to rot on the inside and drop to the ground, making every part of the fallen fruit inedible.
-When pest numbers are high they can almost destroy a whole crop.
+When pest numbers are high, they can almost destroy a whole crop.
 Furthermore, this pest will not only attack fruit when its growing and ripening, but also after it has been harvested if it is unprotected.

 Identifying Queensland Fruit Fly

-There are many different types of fruit flies native to Australia, and most are not agricultural or garden pests.
+There are many different types of fruit fly native to Australia, and most are not agricultural or garden pests.
 There are also introduced exotic fruit flies in Australia which aren’t native and are pests.
 There are also lots of other little flies that may only be a nuisance but are sometimes mistaken for fruit flies.

 Correct identification of a pest is critical before attempting to devise a solution!